 Because of their aesthetic appeal, geometric patterns make great posters.
 You can create your own posters as a graphic designer to sell on your website or a platform like Etsy, or you can up-sell unique geometric poster designs to brands.

 Posters created from geometric pattern design are a great decor solution for bringing vibrance into a space.

 Murals are a fantastic opportunity for designers and illustrators to showcase their skills and contribute their art to public spaces on a large scale.
 Whether it's a simple pattern or a bold pattern, geometric designs work beautifully for creating eye-catching murals.

-Companies are commissioning designers more and more to create murals, as public art is becoming increasingly appreciated and companies are making a greater effort to create vibrant workspaces.
+Companies are increasingly commissioning designers to create murals, as public art is becoming increasingly appreciated and companies are making a greater effort to create vibrant workspaces.

-Geometric shapes and patterns make for fantastic UX/UI design, and are super popular in app design at the moment.
+Geometric shapes and patterns make for fantastic UX/UI design and are very popular in app design.
 This mobile banking system designed by Raiyaan Md uses basic geometric patterns to transform a simple design into something dynamic.

 Pairing geometric patterns with white space and simple design elements creates balance and allows for a clean design while still incorporating playfulness.

 You can create entire illustrations based on geometric shapes and patterns.
 This is a terrific way to create some unique illustrations and even develop an authentic illustration style.

 The illustration by Alex S. Mostove below makes use of geometric shapes to create an underwater scene.

 The illustration by Erik Abel below uses a variety of shapes and patterns to create a textured, stylized image of a bear.